relativitydev/relativity.testing.framework/CONTRIBUTING.md

 ##### Coding Standards

-We have automated as many of our coding standards using StyleCop, but we might identify missing rules, and ask you to fix them in the meantime until we can update StyleCop.
+We have automated as many of our coding standards as possible using StyleCop, but we might identify missing rules, and ask you to fix them in the meantime until we can update StyleCop.

 ##### Git Commit Messages